cdhogan/DFT-basics/2_Graphene/8_graphite_XC/README.md

 ### meta-GGA functionals

 Unfortunately, meta-GGAs can be difficult to work with, and often give convergence problems.
 For this reason they are not widely used.
-Nonetheless for completeness we try one meta-GGA here, the TPSS (Tao–Perdew–Staroverov–Scuseria) functional for which a pseudopotential for C is available (at https://nninc.cnf.cornell.edu/dd_search.php?frmxcprox=&frmxctype=TPSS&frmspclass=)
+Nonetheless for completeness we try one meta-GGA here, the TPSS (Tao–Perdew–Staroverov–Scuseria) functional for which a pseudopotential for C is available (at https://nninc.cnf.cornell.edu/dd_search.php?frmxcprox=&frmxctype=TPSS&frmspclass=).
+In this case the XC functional must be defined explicitly:
    ```
+   % cat graphite.in_TPSS
+   [...]
+   input_dft="TPSS"
+   C      12.0107 C.tpss-mt.UPF
-   % pw.x < graphite.in_LDA_PW_DOJO > graphite.out_LDA_PW_DOJO
+   % pw.x < graphite.in_TPSS > graphite.out_TPSS
    ```
 Actually, the result for the interlayer separation varies with the cutoff (and FFT mesh).